kubeflow/kubeflow/docs/gke/iap.md

 	* NAMESPACE is the namespace you want to deploy in
 	* JUPYTER_SERVICE is the name of the JUPYTER_SERVICE (should be jupyter-hub-esp)
 	* JUPYTER_INGRESS is the name of the ingress whose backend i jupyter service
 	* ENDPOINT this is a name you choose.
-It determines the URl you will access the service at which will be
+It determines the URl you will access JupyterHub at; which will be
+	* This will configure the NGINX proxy to do JWT validation and reject any traffic that didn't go through IAP.

 	```
 	ENDPOINT_URL=${ENDPOINT}.endpoints.${PROJECT}.cloud.goog"
 	```

-Create the service
+Update Cloud Endpoints.

 ```
 gcloud --project=${PROJECT} endpoints services deploy ${ENDPOINT}-openapi.yaml